7.2.3. Protobuf: Person#

 It is important to remember, that all your applications must agree on the data format.

-files, all of your applications should share the same files.
+As protobuf messages are defined in .proto files, all of your applications should share the same files.

 eCAL supports protobuf serialization natively for C++, C# and Python.